 For the planned equipment that has not been modeled in SSWG cases, REs can submit the GIC parameters through pre-RARF documents.
 However, TSPs may have to submit the GIC parameters through emails since no place in IMM (MOD) can accommodate the GIC parameters.

-4.2 GIC Data for Equipment Owned by Transmission-Distribution Service Providers (TDSP)
+4.2 GIC Data for Equipment Owned by Transmission Owners

 4.2.1 GIC Data Requirements for Existing Equipment